demisto/content-docs/docs/integrations/code-conventions.md

   }
   ```
 - **Standard argument defaults** - `limit` will have a default of '50' in the YAML. `page_size` should be defaulted in the code to '50', in case only `page` was provided.
+- There should be no maximum value for the `limit` argument.
+This means that users should be able to retrieve as many records as they need in a single command execution.
 - When an integrated API doesn't support pagination parameters at all - then only `limit` will be applied, and implemented internally in the code.
 An additional argument will be added to allow the user to retrieve all results by overriding the default `limit`: `all_results`=true.
 - If API supports only 'limit' and 'offset'/'skip' as query parameters, then all 3 standard XSOAR pagination arguments should be implemented.